Josuto/monguito/README.md

 If you are to inject your newly created repository into an application that uses a Node.js-based framework (e.g., [NestJS](https://nestjs.com/) or [Express](https://expressjs.com/)) then you may want to do some extra effort and follow the [Dependency Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) to _depend on abstractions, not implementations_.
-Simply need to add one extra artefact to your code:
+You simply need to add one extra artefact to your code:

 ```typescript
 interface BookRepository extends Repository<Book> {